owncloud-archive/documentation/admin_manual/configuration_server/excluded_blacklisted_files.rst

 Impact on System Performance
 ----------------------------

 If you have a filesystem mounted with 200,000 files and directories and 15 snapshots in rotation, you would now scan and process 200,000 elements plus 200,000 x 15 = 3,000,000 elements additionally.
-These additional 3,000,000 elements, 15 times more than the original quanity, would also be available for viewing and synchronisation.
+These additional 3,000,000 elements, 15 times more than the original quantity, would also be available for viewing and synchronisation.
 Because this is a big and unnecessary overhead, most times confusing to clients, further processing can be eliminated by using excluded directories.

 Blacklisted Files
 -----------------